volcomrj/physicraft/README.md

-physicraft
+Physicraft
 ==========

-Repository for the WIP Minecraft mod Physicraft.
+Repository for the WIP Minecraft mod Physicraft by volcomrj.
+Very early in development